ilalad/Fitness-Tracker/README.md

   * View multiple the combined weight of multiple exercises on the `stats` page.

-Click on the link below:
+Click on the link below for an easy access to the application:

 https://fitness2020tracker.herokuapp.com/?id=5ef6bd7c2993ac0017598503